Johndirr/SubtitleSyncAssistant/README.md

-# Subtitle Sync Assistant
+Ôªø# Subtitle Sync Assistant

 ![Application Screenshot](Images/Screenshot.jpg)

-A small PyQt5 desktop tool to realign/synchronize subtitle (`.srt`) files against a ìreferenceî and a ìnewî media file by visual inspection and automatic audio offset detection.
+A small PyQt5 desktop tool to realign/synchronize subtitle (`.srt`) files against a ‚Äúreference‚Äù and a ‚Äúnew‚Äù media file by visual inspection and automatic audio offset detection.

 ## Purpose